 Faculty and Areas of Interest

-Matthew Countryman, associate professor of history and American culture.
-Areas of Interest: African American social movements; 20th-century U.S. history; race, postwar liberalism, and the American left. email@example.com
+Matthew Countryman, associate professor of history.
+Areas of Interest: African American social movements; 20th-century U.S. history; race, postwar liberalism, and the American left. firstname.lastname@example.org

 Sandra Gunning, professor of English and American culture.
 Areas of Interest: 19th- and 20th-century American literature; Afro-American literature; American women writers; travel writing. email@example.com